 Posted by Ida Linfield

 Ida is an experienced local campaigner and a member of the Green Liberal Democrats and of the Open Space Society.
-At KCC she is vice chair of the Corporate Parenting sub committee and opposition spokesperson on Adult Social Care.
+She is a former councillor on both Canterbury City Council and Kent County Council.

 See all posts by Ida